molafisoye/serendipity/README.md

   b) It will also ask for the location of the init script which will run when the instance starts.
 7 Grab a coffee or tea.
 6 Via the AWS console or cli the instance should have been created and terminated.
-6 In s3 search for the bucket - "serendipity-exercise-output-bucket" and you should have a file
+6 In s3 search for the bucket - "serendipity-exercise-output-bucket" and you should have a file -
-  <instance ip>_python_packages.txt inside it
+  <instance ip>_python_packages.txt inside it.

-#Answers to other questions
+*Answers to other questions

 1 To a kubernetes cluster, I would -
   Build and push the latest Docker image to the right registry, usually aws ECR.